 Fourth and final way to market on social media for your restaurant is to be able to build a community, this is something that I personally advocate of.

-I do not run any ads, I do not run any paid promotions until I can build a solid base, a foundation of fans that love our product and love our service and loves us in general because it is super important.
+I do not run any ads, I do not run any paid promotions until I can build a solid base, a foundation of fans that love our product and love our service and loves us in general because it

 You don’t for example there is no loyalty, there is no way you can demand a premium if people don’t view you as a brand.
 If they don’t love you, they only treat you like a commodity.
 And when you are treated as a commodity, how do people value you?